josdem/hugo/content/techtalk/spring/spring_boot.md

 It is a Spring project aim to create easy web or stand-alone applications.
 It provides the next features:

 * No XML configuration is required
-* Tomcat embedded
+* Netty (Starter Webflux) or Tomcat (Starter Web)
 * Convention over configuration
 * Easy setup
 * Very lightweight
 * Easy to test
 * You can create web, standalone, API or executable applications

-This tutorial shows you how to create a simple Spring Boot project with this features:
+This post shows you how to create a simple Spring Boot project with this features:

 * Gradle Build
 * Maven Build